Background

 Electrocatalysts play a key role in fuel cells, water electrolyzers, and other devices related to sustainable energy conversion.
 However, the most efficient catalysts today contain noble metals such as platinum or iridium.
 To enhance the technoeconomic viability of hydrogen-related technology, we must develop efficient catalysts requiring less noble metals.

 Currently, the dominant method to identify promising materials is Density Functional Theory (DFT).
 This simulation technique yields information on the binding energies between the catalyst and key intermediates.
 Based on this information, the thermodynamic efficiency of the candidate material can be evaluated.
-Recent works incorporating machine learning have succeeded in identifying promising materials from thousands of candidates.
+Recent works incorporating machine learning have succeeded in identifying promising materials from millions of candidates.

 Comparison between the dominant, DFT-based approach and our approach based on kinetics.